 UniMi, the public University of Milan, is my alma mater.
 But did you know that the Renaissance building that is now the home of the Law and Humanities Faculties was Milan’s first hospital?

 Yup!
-The main branch of UniMi is located in Via Festa del Perdono in what used to be the so-called Ca’ Granda hospital.
-The University of Milan is the biggest Italian university institution and was founded in 1923.
+The main branch of UniMi is located in Via Festa del Perdono in what used to be the so-called Ca’ Granda hospital; the University of Milan was founded in 1923 and today is the biggest Italian university institution.

 As a Spotter, I know I should be wary of the places that hold too strong of an emotional bond for me.
 That being said, I’m very happy that UniMi is finally getting the attention it deserves!